Valentine's Day 2026: What Podbase Data Shows

 Galentine's Day

-Galentine’s Day gifting is on the rise.
-According to the National Retail Federation (NRF), about 32% of consumers plan to buy gifts for friends this Valentine’s Day.
+Galentine's Day gifting is on the rise.
+According to the National Retail Federation, about 32% of consumers plan to buy gifts for friends this Valentine's season.
+That is one in three shoppers actively looking for non-romantic, friendship-celebrating gifts — a segment that most generic Valentine's product catalogs do not serve well.

 Pet Parents